zucaritask/heroku-buildpack-oauth2-proxy/README.md

 heroku config:set OAUTH2_PROXY_CLIENT_SECRET=0123456789abcdef0123456789abcdef01234567
 ```

-Furthermore, you need to specify that Github should be used as authentication provider
+Furthermore, you need to specify that GitHub should be used as authentication provider
 and provide a secret key for encrypting the session cookies:

 ```console